A deadhead pilot is a pilot who’s traveling as a passenger on a flight to reach a location where they’re scheduled to pilot another flight.

 If you’ve ever seen the movie Catch Me If You Can, which is based off a true story, Leonardo DiCaprio plays Frank Abignale, who passed himself off as a deadhead pilot

-Are There Also Deadhead Flight Attendants?
+There Are Also Deadhead Flight Attendants

-Yes, flight attendants can also fly on deadhead flights when they’re scheduled for another flight in a distant location.
+Flight attendants can also fly on deadhead flights when they’re scheduled for another flight in a distant location.

 Flight attendants can also dead head if they’re injured, sick, or need to be swapped with another aircraft that needs more or fewer crew members.